MostroP2P/mostro/README.md

 ### Option 2: Connect to any other relay

 You just need to set `relays` in the `[nostr]` section of the `settings.toml` file with the relays you will use.

+## Dockerized Mostro

+If you want to run a dockerized version of Mostro, you can follow the step-by-step instructions in the [Docker Guide for MostroP2P](./docker/README.md).

 ## Contribute